Rattan Folding Electric Bike Review

 A twist throttle is integrated into the right grip.
 Twisting it engages the throttle to propel you and the bike forward without the need to pedal.
 The bike's throttle power correlates to the assist setting of the bike, with more power in the higher settings, and vice versa.
 The rider can also modulate the power depending on how far they twist the throttle.
 The Rattan Folding also has a slick cruise control feature that is engaged by twisting and holding the throttle for five seconds.
 Once cruise control is engaged it delivers power consistently until the brakes are applied.

-The LCD display is centered over the stem in the middle of the handlebar in an easy-to-see location.
+The LCD display is centered in the middle of the handlebar in an easy-to-see location.
 It measures 2.5" long x 1.5" wide and has a dark background with bright numbers and letters that are relatively easy to read in a range of light conditions.
 The screen also has a backlight feature that turns on/off with the bike's lights.
 The screen shows a variety of information including remaining battery life, current speed, pedal-assist setting, and mileage.
-Remaining battery charge is displayed graphically at the top of the screen as a small battery with 5 bars that turn off sequentially as the battery is depleted.
+Battery charge is displayed graphically at the top of the screen as a small battery with 5 bars that turn off sequentially as the battery is depleted.
 Just below that, the current speed is shown in large numbers.
 Interestingly, when compared with our GPS cycling computer, we found the speed readings to be off, consistently telling us we were going 26 mph when we hit the top throttle speed of 20 mph.
 Below the speed reading, the pedal assist level is shown as a number 1-5.
 At the bottom of the screen is a data field that can be switched between odometer, trip distance, max speed, and average speed.

 The Rattan Folding has a removable battery that slots into a cradle behind the seat tube.
 The battery is locked in place with a key, and can easily be removed by pulling it up by the handle when it is unlocked.
 The battery can be charged on or off the bike, and Rattan claims a charging time of 6 hours for a fully depleted battery.
 One of our biggest complaints about this bike is that the battery rattles when riding over rough surfaces.